vlad0x00/vlad0x00.github.io/content/reports/identifier-naming.md

 Title: Identifier naming
 Date: 2024-04-15
 Tags: software-engineering
+Synopsis: The thought process behind naming things in computing.

 Here's some patterns I've noticed in what I consider high quality code when it comes to coming up with names for identifiers for, e.g., variables.